Arlington Tree Co.

 You get someone who knows your trees.
 I get a route worth driving.

-I grew up in Upper Arlington—starting on Chester, moving to Henthorn for middle and high school, and finally Ashmore.
-My roots here go back generations: my grandparents, the Seegers, raised my father and aunt on Wesleyan and were founding members of UA Lutheran Church.
+I grew up in Upper Arlington — class of '97.
+Chester, Henthorn, Ashmore.
+My grandparents, the Seegers, raised my father and aunt on Wesleyan and were founding members of UA Lutheran Church where my mom and dad were married and then moved to Tewksbury.

 Carefully inspect and adore each of the leaves.